jonghall/IBM_Cloud_Classic_API/README.md

 Download scripts into directory.

 **Configuration of Jon-SL-scripts**
-There are two methods to configure the USERNAME and API key for use with the scripts.
+There are two methods to configure the USERNAME and API key for use with these scripts.

-1. Download config.ini template and configure with your API key.
-If user has not already generated a SoftLayer APIKEY log into http://control.softlayer.com, select Account - Users, click on Generate, then click View to viwe the APIKey.
+1. Download config.ini template and configure this ini file with your username and API key.
+If you have not already generated a SoftLayer APIKEY log into http://control.softlayer.com, select Account - Users, click on Generate, then click View to view the API Key.
+This value along with your username should be included in the config.ini file.
+By default the script will read the config.ini file in the same directory as the script.
+You can specify and alternate file or location with the -c argument.
 ```
 [api]
 username=  <== SoftLayer Username goes here.
 apikey=   <== Softlayer APIKEY goes here.
 ```
-2. Pass your username and APIKEY via commanline
+2. Pass your username and APIKEY via command line argument
 ```
 usage: script.py [-h] [-u USERNAME] [-k APIKEY] [-c CONFIG]